ammar18002/Puzzles/README.md

 - Input Sudoku puzzles
 - Validate whether a solution is correct
 - Solve Sudoku automatically
 - You have to add a text file of your incomplete/complete grid.
-Apologies for not putting the img feature yet!🙏
+Apologies for not putting the image feature yet!🙏
-- In your txt file, you must not have any blank lines, otherwise it will crash 💥
+- In your text file, you must not have any blank lines, otherwise it will crash 💥
 -

 ## 🚀 Live Demo